 Like humans, dogs can also have allergies which can lead to sneezing.
 If you notice a seasonal change in your dog’s sneezing habits, it could very well be from environmental allergies to certain pollens or plants.
 Your veterinarian will be able to run tests to see if your dog has environmental allergies.

-Dogs can develop dental disease that can become severe and diseased teeth can lead to an oronasal fistula where an abnormal connection develops between the oral cavity and the nasal passageways.
+Dogs can develop dental disease that, if severe, can lead to an oronasal fistula where an abnormal connection develops between the oral cavity and the nasal passageways.
 If this is the case your veterinarian will likely have to remove the diseased problem tooth or teeth.
 Your dog will feel much better afterwards!

-Aspergillus fungus is spread by the inhalation of mold spores found in the environment on dead leaves, compost piles or other dying vegetation.
-Symptoms of this type of infection can be sneezing, nasal discharge, bloody discharge, facial swelling, fever and weight loss.
+Aspergillus fungus is spread by the inhalation of mold spores found in the environment on dead leaves, compost piles or other dying vegetation (you normally encounter it on bread that’s gone bad).
+Normally these situations will be self-limiting and clear up on their own, but immunocompromised dogs may develop an infection, with symptoms such as sneezing, nasal discharge, bloody discharge, facial swelling, fever and weight loss.
 Your dog will need to see a veterinarian and receive appropriate testing and treatment.

 Foreign Object in the Respiratory Tract

 Dogs love to sniff their way along the ground and can end up with something stuck in their nasal passage.
 It could be a grass seed, a leaf or a stick.
-Your dog may be able to sneeze it out but, if not, your veterinarian may need to remove it.
+Your dog will likely paw at their nose, and may be able to sneeze it out but, if not, your veterinarian may need to remove it.
 It is best not to try to remove anything yourself that is up inside the nasal cavity as you may accidentally push it further inside.
 Veterinarians have specialized tools made just for this purpose.

 Nasal Polyp or Tumor